Healthcare Simulation and Patient Safety Course Directors

 Paul is the Director of Research at the Irish Centre for Applied Patient Safety and Simulation (ICAPSS) at Galway University Hospital and NUI Galway.
 Paul has worked in the National University of Ireland, Galway for the last three years where he is a lecturer in Primary Care.
 He has authored more than 80 publications concerned with improving human performance in high-risk work environments.

-Dr. Byrne is a Senior Lecturer in Simulation and Medical Education in the School of Medicine National University of Ireland, Galway and the Director of Simulation at ICAPSS at Galway University Hospital and for the Saolta University Health Care Group in the West of Ireland.
+Professor Byrne is Professor of Simulation Education in Healthcare at the School of Medicine, National University of Ireland, Galway, Ireland and the Director of Simulation at ICAPSS at Galway University Hospital and for the Saolta University Health Care Group in the West of Ireland.

-She is a graduate of University College Dublin and obtained her fellowship from the Royal College of Surgeons in Ireland in 1997.
-She has a Masters in Surgery and Medical Education and is a Certified Healthcare Simulation Educator (CHSE).
+She is a graduate of University College Dublin and has a fellowship from the Royal College of Surgeons in Ireland.
+She has a Masters in Surgery and Medical Education and is an Advanced Certified Healthcare Simulation Educator (CHSE – A).

-Her areas of interest are levels of preparedness for clinical practice and the intern year (PGY1).
-She has presented internationally and published in both these areas.
+Her research areas of interest are patient safety, educational frameworks to support simulation, the doctor patient experience and levels of preparedness for clinical practice and the intern year (PGY1).
+She has published in both Simulation in Healthcare and BMJ STEL.
+Her publications and presentations can be found at the link below: